ivan-pi/fc8/README.md

 ## Acknowledgements

-Special thanks to:
+Special thanks goes to:

-- @vmagnin, for supportive discussions, and testing of the build system and keyboard bindings on various platforms
+- [@vmagnin](https://github.com/vmagnin/), for supportive discussions, and testing of the build system and keyboard bindings on various platforms
-- @interkosmos, for supportive discussions, code suggestions and educational Fortran content
+- [@interkosmos](https://github.com/interkosmos), for supportive discussions, code suggestions and educational Fortran content